leppert/dotfiles/README.md

 In addition, one should install:

-* The Python system spellcheck to ispell protocol package from [here](https://github.com/ruda/macspell) so that emacs will have access to the system-wide spelling infrastructure.
+* The Python OS X system spellcheck to ispell protocol package from [here](https://github.com/ruda/macspell) so that emacs will have access to the system-wide spelling infrastructure.